jimmy622001/ECS_Jenkins_Github/docs/SECURITY_SCANNING.md

 ## Tools Used

+### SonarCloud

+[SonarCloud](https://sonarcloud.io/) is a cloud-based code quality and security service.
+It performs automatic reviews with static code analysis to detect bugs, code smells, and security vulnerabilities in your codebase.

+#### Features

+- **Code Quality Analysis**: Identifies code quality issues, bugs, and vulnerabilities
+- **Security Hotspots**: Highlights security-sensitive code that requires manual review
+- **Pull Request Decoration**: Adds comments directly to pull requests
+- **Quality Gates**: Enforces quality standards that code must meet before deployment

+#### Usage

+- **In CI/CD pipeline**: Automatically runs on all pull requests and in Jenkins pipelines
+- **Viewing Results**: Access results in SonarCloud dashboard or directly in PRs
+- **Configuration**: Settings are defined in `sonar-project.properties` file

+For complete details on the SonarCloud integration, see [SONARCLOUD_INTEGRATION.md](SONARCLOUD_INTEGRATION.md).

 ### Checkov

 [Checkov](https://www.checkov.io/) is a static code analysis tool for infrastructure-as-code (IaC) that scans cloud infrastructure resources defined in Terraform, CloudFormation, Kubernetes, Serverless, and ARM templates for security and compliance issues.